chips5k/code-test-go-api/README.md

 - I've chosen to stick with building, and testing the docker image (since thats what we are going to push all the way), rather than just lint, build, test with go directly.
 - assume developers can run required tools locally (e.g they wont use docker for development purposes)
 - assume developers wont be pushing anything manually
+- i've included automatic environment creation and teardown purely because this is a toy project and i dont want to accidently leave it running in aws.

 # Improvements
 - setup dedicated docker image that contains go, golint, shellcheck, awsebcli, docker and use this for each build step to avoid the need to install dependencies, cluttering up scripts and pipeline config.
 - if the above was put in place, scripts could be updated to fail on missing deps
+- versioning/numbering of builds is a bit wonky since circleci don't share the build num across an entire workflow. ideally i'd hook something like semver up but im not entirely sure how best to do this
+- tests are super basic currently. given a better understanding of go i would flesh these out better and cover a lot more (inc unhappy path, middleware setup etc...)